Brave New World

 Brave New World is not just a philosophical tract though.
 It's a novel.
 Although it's his most popular novel by far and is often called a classic of science fiction, Brave New World falls quite neatly into the Huxley literary canon, between Point Counter Point and Crome Yellow, as we see him moving from his earlier witty satires of the intelligentsia through a more profound questioning of the purposes of life.

 We can also note that an aspect setting Brave New World apart from other works about dystopias is the psychological complexity of Huxley's characters.
-They may not be in the same league as the characters in his bigger books but they're a cut above the one or two-dimensional figures we often find in sci-fi novels.
+They may not be in the same league as the figures in his denser books but they're a cut above the one or two-dimensional types we often find in sci-fi novels.
 Huxley's wit is also intact in Brave New World and his writing style more innovative than usual for him.

-The story and the underlying message are as brave, new and provocative as ever.
+Huxley's story and underlying message are as brave, new and provocative as ever.